wakefulblock262/class-project/README.md

 ## Media
 Media is pretty self explainatory and all the blocks have mostly the same rules just a different type of media.
 The only thing you need to know is how to get iage urls, which there should be a youtube video showing you how.
-I'm sorry if you can get it on mobil
+I'm sorry if you can get it on mobile

+## Forms
+These blocks allow the user to summit data to the website/app

+## Tables
+These blocks allow for creating tables which can be used to organize or display data.

+## Lists
+I don't know, make lists?

+## Script
+I don't recommend this, but if you really want to flex, I guess you can?
+I don't want compition, so I ain't explaining this.
+Go find an HTML tutorial on how to use emmbedded JS or something.

 # Links
 ### EduBlocks